The best of Guatemala: 10-day itinerary

 Where to stay on Lake Atitlán

-We stayed at Hotel Porta del Lago, perfectly located right by the lake.
-I believe all rooms have lake views, each with a small but cozy balcony where you can sit and take in the scenery.
-While the hotel could use a decor refresh, the view and location make up for it completely.
-The beds were comfortable, breakfast was decent, and the pool was excellent.
-It’s an easy walk from the hotel to the main street of the village.
+We stayed at Hotel Porta del Lago, right by the lake.
+As far as I could tell, all rooms have lake views, each with a small but cozy balcony where you can sit and take in the scenery.
+While the hotel could use a bit of a decor refresh, the view and location make up for it completely.
+The beds were comfortable, breakfast was decent, and the pool was great.
+It’s an easy walk from the hotel to the main street.

-Another appealing option, though in a more secluded area (apparently only accessible by boat), is Hotel La Casa del Mundo in Jaibalito.
-We spent a few hours there, enjoying a beer with stunning views.
-Hotel Toliman in San Lucas Tolimán also looks like a fantastic choice if you prefer staying in that region.
+Another great option, though in a more secluded area, is Hotel La Casa del Mundo in Jaibalito.
+We spent a few hours there, enjoying a beer with beautiful views.
+Hotel Toliman in San Lucas Tolimán also looks like a great option if you prefer staying in that area.

 .